URStreamSight/URStreamSight.github.io/README.md

 # URStreamSight
-Welcome to URStreamSight's official documentation website.
-This is a Software Systems Engineering Capstone project of Avery Cameron, Noah Rowbotham, and Raymond Knorr.
+Welcome to URStreamSight's official home for documentation.
+URStreamSight is a Software Systems Engineering Capstone project by Avery Cameron, Noah Rowbotham, and Raymond Knorr.

-Future documentation of projects and work will appear here.
+Future documentation of the projects lifespan will appear here.